amueller69/Law-School-Notes/Spring-2019/Bankruptcy/02-BankruptcyProceedingsOverview.md

     * §364 – Financing Provision
       * Facilitates borrowing by debtors when they are in bankruptcy
       * Turns out to be one of the most important provisions in Chapter 11 (American business bankruptcy)
       * Gives the court a lot of discretion to approve lending.
-If the debtor wants to get debtor-in-possession financing the, court has privileges it can give to the loan.
+If the debtor wants to get debtor-in-possession financing the, court has privileges it can give to the loan
         * Not only can court give lender administrative expense status or a lien, it can give a lien that takes priority over all other liens (priming lien)
         * Chapter 11 debtor-in-possession is distinguishing provision of American bankruptcy
       * Recently (in the last year or so) the government has become the biggest debtor-in-possession lender.
 This has really been in the auto industry bankruptcies